microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm package may be included in this product:
+The following npm packages may be included in this product:

+ - importx@0.4.3
  - twoslash-vue@0.2.9

-This package contains the following license and notice below:
+These packages each contain the following license and notice below:

 MIT License